Jaynav04/Jaynav04/README.md

 Throughout my academic journey, I've not only gained vital technical skills but also developed the analytical mindset necessary for success in this field.
 I'm both confident and enthusiastic about commencing a new phase in my career, eagerly seeking opportunities for continuous growth and advancement.

-- 🔭 I’m currently working on my final collaborative project to solve, analyze, or visualize a problem using machine learning (ML) as well other technologies we’ve learned.
+- 🔭 I am currently enhancing my understanding of relational databases through various platforms.
+Currently, my focus is on acquiring knowledge about Microsoft SQL Server and exploring ways to seamlessly integrate a front-end interface using Microsoft Access.

-- 🌱 I’m currently learning AWS SaaS Platform
+- 🌱 I’m currently learning advanced techniques on Database Design and Database Management.

-- 🤔 I’m currently on the job hunt so any tips or direction would be greatly appreciated!

 -  📫 How to reach me:
     - Email: [4jnava@gmail.com](4jnava@gmail.com)